What is Revit

 My Experience Learning Revit ( is learning REVIT hard? )

-Just a note if you are a standard 2-D AutoCAD user already you need forget/ release the mind set of drawing in AutoCAD.
+Just a note if you are a standard 2-D AutoCAD user already you need forget/ release your mind set of drawing in AutoCAD.

 Revit is so Freaking smart.
 Once you start learning the concepts and process of constructing a project in REVIT, you will learn simultaneously as you begin developing Elevations, Sections, Door Schedules, Windows Schedules etc. that just need to be extracted from your building design.
 Delivering a 3D rending to see the progress of your design is made easy.
 Of course you need to input the information that is going to make a 2D floor plan become an informational powerhouse to give a visual 3D and presentational insight to your design.
 There is a definite learning curve, but once you overcome that hurdle your on way to a smarter way of drawing.